programmfabrik/apitest/README.md

         // the included test file in parallel to each other.
         //
         // Only tests directly included by the manifest are allowed to run in parallel.
-        // All parallel tests are set to ContinueOnFailure.
         "5@pathToTestsThatShouldRunInParallel.json"
     ]
 }